pjm4448/fiction/weird-fiction/the-clark-ashton-smith-grimoire/verse-of-the-charnel-god.md

 He did not wait for a reply.
 He closed his eyes, drew a deep breath, and began to improvise, his voice falling into the familiar, hypnotic cadence of his performances.
 But the words were new, forged in the crucible of his terror.

-"...You think our god is in the snapping bone?
+*...You think our god is in the snapping bone?
 The frantic plea, the final, weeping groan?
 You think he savors theatrical display,
 The garish horrors of your clumsy play?
 These are but echoes, priest, a gaudy show,
-For fearful men who do not wish to know..."
+For fearful men who do not wish to know...*

 He paused, letting the words hang in the stone chamber.
 He could feel Vorlag’s stunned silence on the other side of the wall.
 He continued, his voice dropping, becoming more intimate, more chilling.

-"...The god is not the storm that shrieks and kills,
+*...The god is not the storm that shrieks and kills,
 He is the silence in the waiting hills.
 He is not the worm that writhes in fevered lust,
 He is the patient, all-consuming dust.
 He does not need your gifts of blood and pain,
 He is the slow, inevitable rain,
 That wears the mountain to a grain of sand,
-And takes the tyrant’s crown and grasping hand..."
+And takes the tyrant’s crown and grasping hand...*

 Another pause.
 The air in the chamber felt thick, heavy with portent.

-"...Your noisy murders are a blasphemy,
+*...Your noisy murders are a blasphemy,
 An insult to his vast serenity.
 You scream for his attention with your knife,
 While he is in the stillness after life.
 He is the void where all our passions cease,
 The perfect, final, all-absorbing peace.
 You have not served him.
 You have made him weep,
-By waking him from his eternal sleep."
+By waking him from his eternal sleep.*

 The final words faded into the absolute silence of the chamber.
 Phantamos stood in the dark, his body trembling with the effort, his throat raw.
 He had thrown his final, desperate rhyme into the void.
 There was a long, terrible pause.
 Then, he heard a sound from beyond the wall.
 It was not a cry of rage or a triumphant laugh.
 It was a choked, confused sob.
 Vorlag’s fanatical certainty, the very bedrock of his being, had been shattered.